 - Anti-flicker Shoot. (except ILCE-1)

 - Mechanical Shutter

-For ILCE-6300 and ILCE-6500 cameras, Continuous Shooting: Lo can be selected for continuous shooting.
+- With the ILCE-6300 and ILCE-6500, only Continuous Shooting: Lo can be selected for continuous shooting.

-The time from start-up until you can shoot takes approximately 0.5 seconds longer than usual.
+- The time it takes from start-up until you can shoot takes approximately 0.5 seconds longer than usual.

-- The effects described above are caused by the difference in exposure timing by the electronic shutter at the top and bottom of the sensor.
+Note: Regarding the two points above, this is caused by the difference in exposure timing by the electronic shutter at the top and bottom of the photograph.